hidumou/xredux/README.md

 // Its API is the same as redux store, { subscribe, dispatch, getState }
 const store = xredux.createStore();

-// xredux.actions contain all actions in the store const actions = xredux.actions;
+// xredux.actions contain all actions in the store. const actions = xredux.actions;

-/**
- * This is a model, a pure object with namespace, initialState, reducers, effects.
+// This is a model, a pure object with namespace, initialState, reducers, effects. xredux.model({
- * We
- */
-xredux.model({
-  namespace: 'app',
+  namespace: 'counter',
   initialState: {
-    count: 1,
+    count: 0,
   },
   reducers: {
     add(state, action) {